 Bit Description [7:5] Reserved These bits are reserved and must be programmed to 000.
-[4] Data Error DE When reading a NVDS address, if an error is found in the latest data corresponding to this NVDS address, this bit is set to 1.
-NVDS source code steps forward until finding a valid data at this address.
+[4] Data Error DE When reading an NVDS address, if an error is found in the latest data corresponding to this NVDS address, this bit is set to 1.
+NVDS source code steps forward until it finds valid data at this address.
 [3] Reserved This bit is reserved and must be programmed to 0.
 [2] Flash Error FE If a Flash error is detected, this bit is set to 1.

-Bit Description (Continued) [1] IGADDR Illegal Address When NVDS byte reads from invalid addresses occur (those exceeding the NVDS array size), this bit is set to 1.
+[1] Illegal Address IGADDR When NVDS byte reads from invalid addresses (those exceeding the NVDS array size) occur, this bit is set to 1.
 [0] Reserved This bit is reserved and must be programmed to 0.